Created by FCC librarians, the Why We Cite Tutorial is an interactive workshop that will show you:

 The American Medical Association (AMA) style guide is used by medical professionals and researchers.

 They can save you time, but check with your professor to make sure it’s okay to use them.
 They’re not always up to date.

 Have a question about how to cite something?
-Browse the most popular entries in our Frequently Asked Questions or search by keyword in the search bar below.
+Browse or search here for examples of citations in the major formats: APA, MLA, and Chicago/Turabian.

 Citing sources shows respect for readers, originators of sources, and academic honesty policies.
 When creating citations, you will use both: